[caf_filter id="165"]

 Business insight.
 Increased visibility and control across the entire procure-to-pay process informs and elevates management decisions

-Further, a procure-to-pay Marketplace eliminates the wall between procurement and accounts payable by automating the reconciliation of invoices and creating easy access to historical records that support audit requirements.
+Further, a procure-to-pay marketplace eliminates the wall between procurement and accounts payable by automating the reconciliation of invoices and creating easy access to historical records that support audit requirements.

 Understanding the Procure-to-Pay S-O-P